 When will I hear?

-Applications are checked by the Unite Foundation board in June, and will inform applicants in July 2018.
+Applications are checked by the Unite Foundation board in June, and they will inform applicants in July of the relevant year.

 Where can I get more information and help with my application?

-To learn more about the University's own support packages applicants can book appointments with our two specialist advisers: Isabel Patrick (Estranged Students) and Neil Parsons (Care Leavers), who can also provide advice regarding your application.
+To learn more about the University's own support packages applicants can book appointments with our specialist advisers Isabel Patrick and Eloise Peters who can also provide advice regarding your application.